skyi97/leg_bone_measurement_software/README.md

 contains functions to measure tibia parameters.

 # _03_misc_functions.py
 contains functions used by femur and tibia measurement functtions.
-These misc functions uses mathematical methods such as circle fitting that are needed to find parameters.
+These misc functions uses mathematical methods such as circle fitting that are needed to find parameters on the bones.
+Uses scipy, matplotlib